awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 }
 ```

-## Validate an Existing Token
+## Validate the Existing Token

-If the access token exists, check if it is valid.
+If the access token exists, the next step is to check if it's valid.
-You can choose between two options:
+You can do it one of two ways:
-* Save the `expires_in` value and the time when the user received a new pair of credentials.
-When you need to use the token, check if the time since the user got the access token exceeds the time defined in the `expires_in` value.
-The token is no longer valid when the `expires_in` value is exceeded.
+* If you save the time when the user receives a new pair of credentials, you can check if the time since the user got the access token exceedes the time defined in the `expires_in` value.
+W
 * Call the Auth0 Authentication API and check the response.

 ::: note
 This tutorial shows how to call the Auth0 Authentication API with the `/userinfo` endpoint.
 :::

 ```java
 // app/src/main/java/com/auth0/samples/LoginActivity.java